 - To meet the qualitative standard, the ratio of successfully completed courses to total courses (including courses evaluated and those marked as “no eval”; excluding incomplete, in-progress, and withdrawn courses) must be at least 1:2 or 50% (i.e. for every two courses attempted, one must be successfully completed).
 A Five College course is successfully completed at a C or better.

 - Hampshire College has determined that a student may not take longer than 10 full-time semesters to complete the degree requirements.

-Hampshire College will measure Satisfactory Academic Progress standards at the end of spring semester each academic year.
-Students who are not meeting the Satisfactory Academic Progress standards described above are not eligible for federal financial aid until an approved Satisfactory Academic Progress plan is developed in consultation with CASA.
-As long as the student is making progress toward meeting the minimum standards, the student can continue to receive financial aid one semester at a time.
-A new Satisfactory Academic Progress plan will be required each semester until the standards have been met.
-If the student does not make progress toward meeting the standards they will lose eligibility for financial aid until all three standards (quantitative, qualitative, and the limit on the length of time to graduation) are met.
+Hampshire College will measure Satisfactory Academic Progress standards at the end of the spring semester each academic year.
+Students who are not meeting the Satisfactory Academic Progress standards described above are not eligible for financial aid, will be placed on financial aid suspension, and monitored each semester.
+Students who wish to appeal this decision should refer to the Satisfactory Academic Progress (SAP) Financial Aid Appeal Policy outlined below.
+In order to maintain financial aid after being placed on financial aid suspension, an appeal will be required each semester until the student makes the minimum SAP standards.
+If the student does not make progress toward meeting the standards as outlined in their plan, they will lose eligibility for financial aid until all three standards (quantitative, qualitative, and the limit on the length of time to graduation) are met.

 The Impact of Not Completing Courses